Package 'markovDP'

 stay_in_place

 logical; consider an action that results in the same state with a probability of 1 as unavailable.
-Note that this will mean that absorbing states have no available action!
+Note that this means that absorbing states have no available action!

 Details